 May 14, 1942: Filming continued on For Me And My Gal on the “Interior Jo’s Hotel Room” set.
 Time called: 10 a.m.; dismissed: 6:15 p.m.

 May 14, 1945: A busy day for Judy.
-First up: A relatively short day of filming on The Harvey Girls.
+First up: A relatively short filming schedule on The Harvey Girls.
 Judy was due on the set at 11 a.m.
 She arrived at 11:10 a.m.; dismissed at 5:35 p.m.
 Scenes shot were those on the “Interior Rail Road Coach” set.

-From 8 to 11 p.m.
-Judy was at the Decca Records studios in Hollywood recording songs from The Harvey Girls for release as part of Decca’s “cast album” of songs from the film.
 These Decca recordings were not soundtracks but studio recreations of songs from the film.
 Judy and the Decca chorus, under the guidance of MGM’s brilliant vocal arranger Kay Thompson, recorded “March of the Doagies” and “Swing Your Partner Round and Round.”
-Thompson became a lifelong friend of Judy’s as well as godmother to Judy’s first child, Liza Minnelli.
+Thompson became a lifelong friend of Judy’s as well as a godmother to Judy’s first child, Liza Minnelli.

-When the album was released, “March of the Doagies” was not included because it was deleted from the film.
+When the album was released on November 1, 1945, “March of the Doagies” was not included because it was deleted from the film.
 The removal of the song from the Decca album created an uneven number of sides for the album.
 The intent was to have four discs with eight songs.

 Decca remedied this by having Judy come in and re-record “On The Atchison, Topeka, and the Santa Fe” on September 10, 1945.
 The number had originally taken up one disc (two sides) with a recreation of the elaborate introduction by the chorus on the first side (as it is in the film), then Judy’s entrance into the song beginning on the flip side of the disc with her singing the intro “What a lovely trip…” Decca had Judy re-record the song because they deleted that full chorus introduction, so “What a lovely trip” didn’t make sense.
 The re-recording had Judy singing “What a lovely day.”
 The final album featured only three discs with six songs.
 The standard albums of the times were four discs with eight songs.